matthewthomsonnz/canvas-game-glider/README.md

 ## About
 [Glider (1994) by John Calhoun ](https://archive.org/details/win3_Glider40)

-Demo and foundational code for potential recreation of this game.
+Basic foundation for a potential recreation of this game.